 My mommy instincts kicked in last night.
 I was nervous about when to give him medicine, because I didn’t want to give it to him if he didn’t need it.
 But all of a sudden, I knew I needed to give it to him.
 When he was obviously needing sleep, I knew I should sing to him, and it helped.
 He fell asleep.
 I hadn’t really experienced the whole mommy instinct thing until last night.
 It was pretty cool, actually.

-We eventually fell asleep on the couch together around 2 AM, watching some lame baby show on Netflix (I really need to buy him some Baby Einstein DVDs).
+We eventually fell asleep on the couch together around 2 AM, watching some lame baby show on Netflix.
 And when we woke up this morning, he gave me a big smile, and I knew my happy boy was finally back.
 It was a long night, but all that mattered was that my baby boy felt better.
 I felt almost proud of myself for surviving my first night of comforting him through a rough time.
 And even prouder for being successful at it.

 “Making the decision to have a child – it is momentous.
 It is to decide forever to have your heart go walking around outside your body.” –Elizabeth Stone

 I really didn’t know what that meant before.
 In all honesty, I thought it was kind of a lame quote.
 But I know now.
 And I can’t really explain it, because it’s one of those things like finding your future husband or wife–you can’t explain it, you just know.
 But just believe me when I say it’s true.